awsles/CloudRoles/README.md

 # CloudRoles
 This respository contains the role / policy definitions for AWS and Azure along with associated tools.

+**NOTE:** The roles defined in this repository have not been updated to reflect new cloud services which may be available.

 # Standard Roles
 User roles (used for cloud interactive login) shall have standardized role definitions (naming and permissions) across all Azure subscriptions and AWS accounts, respectively.
 This serves to minimize the number of customized role